Category Archives: Canadian Studies Program UC Berkeley

 RESEARCH OPPORTUNITIES

-Call for Papers: ACSUS 26th Biennial Conference and Student Colloquium
+Call for Proposals: ACSUS 26th Biennial Conference

-Student submission deadline: April 15, 2023
+Deadline: Saturday, April 15, 2023

-ACSUS welcomes strong proposals from students at both the graduate and undergraduate level, individual submissions as well as group proposals.
+ACSUS also welcomes strong proposals from students at both the graduate and undergraduate level, including individual submissions as well as group proposals.
 Students accepted to the colloquium will receive funding support from ACSUS in the form of: 1) $125 USD to cover registration and a 2-year ACSUS membership and 2) $1,000 USD to assist with travel and accommodation costs.

 EXTERNAL EVENTS

-Friday, Feb.
-17 | 1:00 pm PT | Online | RSVP
+Wednesday, April 5 | 5:30 pm PT | Online | RSVP

 Canadian Studies Program